 Progress made during the 10 past years was unprecedented.
 I cannot imagine going back in time just 10 years ago to work with the resources and tools available then.
 I'm excited by the work done on my projects and countless others, and I'm proud to have played a part.

 For the decade to come, I wish the pace of progress can keep up, and I hope to be able to participate.
 Hopefully, my projects will keep improving and I can keep playing some part in that.
 I hope that many new projects will emerge and I hope to participate in some of them, in particular projects fostering better governance and modern decision-making.
-E2D International is gathering several young projects which promote electronic direct democracy.
-I would like to help developing liquid governance, in particular software tools to practice it.
+I would like to help developing liquid governance, in particular software tools to apply it.